Emerald Bay Energy Inc.: Emerald Bay Announces Acquisition

-PRI is a Texas based company with its main assets, located south of San Antonio Texas, being two producing oil fields in Bexar, Atascosa, and Medina counties.
-PRI has its own field operating equipment, including two service rigs, which gives PRI the ability to maintain efficient operations and control costs effectively.
-With more than 40 surveyed drilling locations for future development, Emerald Bay will work with PRI to optimize current production while putting plans in place to drill new wells.

-Emerald Bay considers this acquisition to be a key step in establishing a production base in South Texas as the Company moves forward with the next phase of development of its Wooden Horse and Nash Creek plays.

 Emerald Bay will use funds from the previously announced (see press release dated June 6, 2017) loan agreement with L&K Tire Inc. to facilitate this purchase.
-The acquisition has an effective date of June 1, 2017.
+The agreement has an effective date of June 1, 2017, and a closing date of June 30, 2017.

 About Emerald Bay

-Emerald Bay Energy Inc. (EBY) is a diversified energy company with oil producing properties in southwest Texas as well as natural gas and electricity generation projects in Central Alberta, Canada.
+Emerald Bay Energy Inc. (EBY) is an energy company with oil producing properties in southwest Texas, as well as non-operated oil, natural gas, and electricity generation interests in Central Alberta, Canada.
 EBY is the operator of the Wooden Horse and Nash Creek Projects in Guadeloupe, Texas, where the Company currently owns a 27.78% working interest in those projects.
-In addition, the Company has numerous non-operated working interests in oil and gas properties in Central Alberta.
-The common shares trade on the TSX Venture Exchange under the symbol "EBY."
-Please visit www.ebyinc.com for more detail.
+The Company also owns 75% of Production Resources Inc., a South Texas oil company.

+To stay informed on Emerald Bay Energy, please join our Investor Group at www.8020connect.com for all upcoming news releases, articles, comments, and questions.

 For further information, please contact: